glauberbrack/quiz-app/README.md

 <br>

 ## :book: Description
-Using Node.js, this project was built to training about js concepts, tests and how to use a beauty terminal application 😝
+Using React Native via Expo, this project was made to study some animations and feedbacks on mobile applications. 😝

 ## :rocket: Technologies